10 of the Best Extra Dog-Friendly Cafes in Sydney

 A doggie donut with yoghurt frosting

 The botanically inspired Cafe Lost and Found is a hidden gem tucked away on Miller Street in North Sydney.
-This dog-friendly cafe in Sydney offers up dog treat platters and puppuccinos every day of the week, but for something special head there on Sunday afternoons.
+This dog-friendly cafe in Sydney offers up dog treats and puppuccinos every day of the week, but for something special head there on Sunday afternoons.

 Every weekend the cafe offers delicious high teas, and your pup is invited to join you on Sunday afternoons between 2pm and 4pm for their own high tea, the perfect outing for a birthday treat or other special occasion with your pup.